Anglo Engineering Concepts – Back to Systems Thinking

 The shading behind the vehicles shows common support.
-Consider what such broad common support means; much more accurate spares scaling, streamlined maintainer training, much-improved maintainer currency, leading to greater maintenance efficiency, lower maintenance cost, and greater vehicle availability.
+Consider what such broad common support means; much more accurate spare scaling, streamlined maintainer training, much-improved maintainer currency, leading to greater maintenance efficiency, lower maintenance cost, and greater vehicle availability.
 Common support makes sense.

 One family of many different forms, large and small, tracked and wheeled, this is the sort of joined-up thinking the Army and the MOD needs.

 These designs are by no means the limit of possibilities.
 Given current technology, assume a wheeled vehicle maximum weight of 17t or so, for tracked vehicles that may be increased to somewhere near 28t.
 This is due to driveline capability, the lower maximum weight for wheeled vehicles down to the larger diameter of wheel/tyre which demands greater torque to achieve acceptable performance.
 Note though that the designs undertaken for tracked vehicles have been substantially less than 20t, mostly because this is where the projected UK capability is weak but also because of the self-imposed C-130 transportability constraint.
 There is no reason why lighter heliportable vehicles could not be designed as long as lower protection was accepted.

 There are challenges not yet met for an amphibious operation, articulation, integration of major hydraulic powered systems (cranes, diggers, winches, lifts) and high recoil force systems (large bore mortar, SP gun), but there are no fundamental reasons why these should be more difficult than in any other armoured vehicle design.